mmistakes/minimal-mistakes/_drafts/2022-07-05-azure-measuring-latency-across-az-and-region.md

 Takeaways

-* Latency in MUCH better with Azure Firewall in the middle: a firewall in the middle have almost the same latency of a simple peering when you are in the same Availability Zone
+* Latency in MUCH better than a VPN gateway with Azure Firewall in the middle
+* When source and destination are in the same availability Zone it has almost the same latency of a simple peering
-* Cross availabity zones latency grows up to 3.1/3.4ms, just 1ms more than the "1-peering" scenario
+* When source ande destination are in different availabity zones, latency grows up to 3.1/3.4ms

 # Final thoughts